Towards Semantic Equivalence of Tokenization in Multimodal LLM: Introduction

 \section{Introduction}

-Recently, the research on Multimodal Large Language Models (MLLMs) has garnered intense interest \cite{zhang2024vpgtrans,abs-2311-10122,abs-2309-11499, wu2024towards}.
-By building upon the unprecedented intelligence of language-based LLMs \cite{vicuna,alpaca}, and integrating multimodal encoders \cite{radford2021learning} at the input side and decoders \cite{RombachBLEO22} at the output side, current MLLMs have developed powerful multimodal capabilities.
-Particularly, in the visual modality, the state-of-the-art (SoTA) MLLMs have now achieved a grand slam across the four major visual-language task groups, i.e., understanding \cite{YangTZC19,00010BT0GZ18,DessiBGRFB23}, generating \cite{li2023gligen,ramesh2022hierarchical,ZhangGZBCWWG22}, segmenting \cite{li2024omg,kirillov2023segment,yang2022lavt}, and editing \cite{CouaironVSC23,zhang2024magicbrush,brooks2023instructpix2pix}.
-Central to this capability is the design of vision tokenization \cite{DosovitskiyB0WZ21,EsserRO21}, which concerns how to effectively transform input visual signals into feature representations that are most conducive to being understood by LLMs.
-Specifically, existing vision tokenizers can be mainly categorized into two types: 1) tokenization via image patchifying (cf. Fig. \ref{fig:intro}(a)), and 2) tokenization via codebooks (cf. Fig. \ref{fig:intro}(b)).
+Recently, the research on MLLMs has garnered intense interest \citep{zhang2024vpgtrans,abs-2311-10122,dong2023dreamllm,wu2024towards}.
+By building upon the unprecedented intelligence of language-based LLMs \citep{vicuna,abs-2302-13971}, and integrating multimodal encoders \citep{RadfordKHRGASAM21} at the input side and decoders \citep{RombachBLEO22} at the output side, current MLLMs have developed powerful multimodal capabilities.
+Particularly, in the visual modality, the state-of-the-art (SoTA) MLLMs have now achieved a grand slam across the four major visual-language task groups, i.e., understanding \citep{LiuLLL24,Wu0Q0C24, abs-2405-09818}, generating \citep{abs-2307-08041,dong2023dreamllm,Jin0XCLTHCSMZOG24,PanT0FCYCZZ24}, segmenting \citep{ren2023pixellm,abs-2310-07704}, and editing \citep{HuangXWYCG00HZS24,Jin0XCLTHCSMZOG24,FuHDWYG24}.
+Central to this capability is the design of vision tokenization \citep{DosovitskiyB0WZ21,EsserRO21,abs-2406-07550}, which focuses on effectively converting input visual signals into visual tokens that can be seamlessly understood by LLMs.
+Existing vision tokenizers primarily produce three types of visual tokens: 1) patch-level continuous tokens (cf. Figure \ref{fig:intro}(a)), 2) patch-level discrete tokens (cf. Figure \ref{fig:intro}(b)), and 3) learnable query tokens (cf. Figure \ref{fig:intro}(c)).